UiPath/ProcessMining-devkit-connector/README.md

 ## Repository structure
 The repository contains the following:
-- .vscode: workspace settings that are relevant when working in Visual Studio Code.
+- `.vscode\`: workspace settings that are relevant when working in Visual Studio Code.
-- documentation: enablement material to develop a new connector.
+- `documentation\`: enablement material to develop a new connector.
-- extractors: the extraction methods to load input data.
+- `extractors\`: the extraction methods to load input data.
-- sample_data: input data files to validate the transformations.
+- `sample_data\`: input data files to validate the transformations.
-- scripts: scripts to extract data, run transformations, and run tests.
+- `scripts\`: scripts to extract data, run transformations, and run tests.
-- transforms: the transformations of the connector (example dbt project).
+- `transformations\`: the transformations of the connector (example dbt project).
 - `.gitignore`: generated files from running the transformations.
 - `README.md`: instructions on how to use the connector.
 - `license.txt`: license for UiPath Process Mining connectors.